 Recording: This event has now passed.
-The recording will be uploaded at a later date.

 Title: How machine vision helps realise the Smart City concept

 Presenters: Ryan Messina, Director and Systems Engineer, Messina Vision Systems

 What you will learn: